andrewcmyers/prelatex/README.md

     bin/prelatex myfile.tex ...

-If when building you get an error like "preview language features are only supported for release 20", edit build.gradle and change the number 17 to 20 (or whatever version is reported).
-You need to have at least version 17, however.
+If you run into Java version incompatibility issues, probably Gradle is building for a different version of Java than your default installation of Java.
+Try setting the environment variable `JAVA_HOME` to the appropriate Java installation (which must be at least version 17).

 preLaTeX has a number of options for controlling how the file is interpreted.
 Typically, you will want a configuration file (the --config option) to define how to handle various packages.
 You may